Theta-Dev/quickjs-rs/libquickjs-sys/README.md

-# libquickjs-sys
+# libquickjs-dtp-sys

 FFI Bindings for [quickjs](https://bellard.org/quickjs/), a Javascript engine.

+This is a fork of the original [libquickjs-sys](https://crates.io/crates/libquickjs-sys) crate which includes a fully featured date parser, capable of parsing dates like `Sat, 01-Jan-2000 00:00:00 PST`.

-See the [quick](https://crates.io/crates/quickjs) crate for a high-level wrapper.
+See the [quick-js-dtp](https://crates.io/crates/quick-js-dtp) crate for a high-level wrapper.